-The boxes will be monitored three times per year (May, July and September) every year for 5 years following installation or as soon as the named ecologist determines that the vegetation has become sufficiently established that dormice are likely to use them; in this latter case, the 5 year monitoring period will commence at this later date.
-The boxes will be maintained by Edenstone Homes (and any / all successors in title) and the Private Management Company until the monitoring period is completed.
-Replacement boxes will be provided as necessary / recommended by the Named Ecologist.
+The boxes will be monitored twice per year (May and September) every year for 10 years following installation or as soon as the named ecologist determines that the vegetation has become sufficiently established that dormice are likely to use them; in this latter case, the 10 year monitoring period will commence at this later date.
+The boxes will be maintained by Edenstone Homes (and any / all successors in title including any Private Management Company) and / or the Lee Estate until the monitoring period is completed.
+Replacement boxes will be provided as necessary by Edenstone Homes Ltd (and all successors in title) on the recommendation of the Named Ecologist.